 How Will You Monitor Website Traffic?

-Another simple to use popular WordPress plugin is Google Analytics Dashboard for WP.
+A simple-to-use popular WordPress plugin you might want to check out is Google Analytics Dashboard for WP.

 To summarize, you’ll want to answer each of these questions when planning a website:

 When budgeting, consider all out-of-pocket expenses including web hosting, e-commerce, creative assets, security, backups, and performance.